Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/ProducerConsumerProblem-Ch-5.md

 # Producer Consumer Problem

 Consider a Queue and list of threads.
-One group of threads try to push items to the Queue and another group tries to pull items out of the Queue.
+One group of threads tries to push items to the Queue and another group tries to pull items out of the Queue.

 <img width="999" alt="Screenshot 2024-07-25 at 6 28 34 PM" src="https://github.com/user-attachments/assets/3163ae63-50dc-4b71-84fa-afb186ab3683">

-* Pushing items is possible only if space for there's atleast 1 item in the Queue i.e. Queue is not full.
+* Pushing items is possible only if space for there's at least 1 item in the Queue i.e. Queue is not full.

   <img width="947" alt="Screenshot 2024-07-25 at 6 29 01 PM" src="https://github.com/user-attachments/assets/2dc347e9-241f-4e5b-bd2b-648b077c64bd">

-* Removing item is possible only if there's atleast 1 item in the Queue i.e. Queue is not empty.
+* Removing items is possible only if there's at least 1 item in the Queue i.e. Queue is not empty.

   <img width="951" alt="Screenshot 2024-07-25 at 6 29 20 PM" src="https://github.com/user-attachments/assets/13165b2c-f056-4682-a95c-7bd42c9110e7">